-A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply payments to customer or vendor ledger entries to close sales invoices and purchase credit memos.
+A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply incoming payments to customer or vendor ledger entries to close sales invoices and purchase CR/Adj notes as paid.

-- The Bank Account Reconciliations window, which also lets you check ledger entries.
+- The Bank Account Reconciliations window, where you reconcile bank accounts by matching imported bank statement lines with your system bank account ledger entries.
+Here, you can also reconcile cheque payments.
 For more information, see Reconcile Bank Accounts Separately.
+Here, you cannot apply payments.

-- The Payment Registration window, where you can apply and manually check payments received as cash, check, or bank transaction against a generated list of unpaid sales documents.
+- The Payment Registration window, where you can manually apply payments received as cash, cheque, or bank transaction against a generated list of unpaid sales documents.
 Note that this functionality is available only for sales documents.
+Here, you cannot apply outgoing payments, and you cannot reconcile bank accounts.

 Another part of managing receivables is to collect outstanding balances, including finance charges, and issue reminders.
-Finance and Operations, Business edition offers ways to do those things as well.
+Business Central offers ways to do those things as well.
 For more information, see Collect Outstanding Balances.

 The following table describes a sequence of tasks, with links to the topics that describe them.